riteshRcH/waterproof_small_blind_ultrasonic_sensor_DYP-A02YYxx_v1.0/README.md

 #### 1.1 Overview

-> DYP-A02YYxx-V1.0 series is a high performance ranging module designed with closed split waterproof  probe. group.
-With a certain degree of dustproof and waterproof, it is suitable for wet and harsh  measurement occasions.
-3cm smaller blind spot for different tests The condition is a high >performance, high reliability commercial grade functional module that is easy to operate
+> DYP-A02YYxx-V1.0 series is a high performance ranging module designed with closed split waterproof  probe.
+Sensor being dustproof and waterproof, it is suitable for wet and harsh  measurement occasions.
+3cm small blind spot for different tests.
+It is a high performance, high reliability commercial grade functional module that is easy to operate.

 #### 1.2 Product Features